wavestone-cdt/EDRSandblast/README.md

 execute `NtProtectVirtualMemory` safely, and remove all detected hooks.
-However, in order not to rely on hardcoded offsets, a small heuristic is implemented to search for `mov eax, imm32` instruction at the start of the `NtProtectVirtualMemory` function and recover the syscall number from it if found (else relying on hardcoded offset for known Windows versions).
+However, in order not to rely on hardcoded offsets, a small heuristic is implemented to search for `mov eax, imm32` instruction at the start of the `NtProtectVirtualMemory` function and recover the syscall number from it if found (otherwise relying on hardcoded offset for known Windows versions).

 For implementation details, check the `unhook()` function's code path when `unhook_method` is